• Recipes

 My cousin, Katrina, LOVES this fragrant, spiced pumpkin bread so much, she makes this recipe at least 5 or 6 times a year — and not just in the fall.
 Moist “autumn” pumpkin bread in July is a “thing” with her!
 As it bakes, the entire house is filled with amazing holiday aromas and in her opinion, there’s no point in waiting for a “certain time of year” to enjoy her favorite treat.
 I concur.

-Moist pumpkin bread slices on a plate.
+two slices of pumpkin bread on a white plate.

 More pumpkin recipes you might like: